Askar Khan of Shirvan

-Askar Khan (Əsgər xan) was a claimant to Khanate of Shirvan and brief ruler in 18th-century.
+Askar Khan was a claimant to Khanate of Shirvan and brief ruler in 18th-century.

 Background

 He was born to Muhammad Said Khan of Shirvan and his first wife Firangiz khanum in 1756.
 His family belonged to House of Sarkar (آلِ سَرکار) of Khanchobani tribe (Xançobanı).
 He had older full-brothers Muhammad Riza Khan and Mahmud bey, in addition to half-brothers Isgandar bey and Qasim Khan.
-His full-sister Hamsa Khanum (1764 –1815) married to a local Shirvani bey while half-sisters, Halima Khanum (1765 – 1793) and Anakhanum Khanum (1774 – ?) married to their paternal cousins.
+His full-sister Hamsa Khanum (1764 –1815) married to a local Shirvani bey while half-sisters, Halima Khanum (1765–1793) and Anakhanum Khanum (1774 – ?) married to their paternal cousins.

 His father became ruler of Shirvan in 1763 together with his uncle Aghasi Khan.
 Following his father's execution in 1788 in Salyan, 32-year-old Askar fled together with his brother Qasim to Muhammad Hasan of Shaki, who gave them protection.
 According to Russian-Armenian major Averian Serebrov who was dispatched to the region in 1796, Fath-Ali Khan of Quba, deeming it necessary to have escaped heirs nearby to prevent any future obstacles to his rule, demanded the two Muhammad Hasan.
 When he refused, Fath Ali Khan marched on him with his army, seized Shaki, and captured Muhammad Hasan.
 However, the two already escaped and joined their cousins with Ibrahim Khalil Khan in Shusha.

 According to Isgandar bey Hajinsky, however, this was a hearsay spread especially by Askar's loyalists:

-Meanwhile, Shabaddin Sultan of Arash, acting on the orders of his overlord, Muhammad Hasan Khan, under various pretexts, requested the presence of the sons of Muhammad Said Khan — Askar Bey and Qasim Bey — and the son of Aghasi Khan, Mustafa Bey (later known as Mustafa Khan of Shirvan), who had previously fled to Shusha.
+Meanwhile, Shabaddin Sultan of Arash, acting on the orders of his overlord, Muhammad Hasan Khan, under various pretexts, requested the presence of the sons of Muhammad Said Khan – Askar Bey and Qasim Bey – and the son of Aghasi Khan, Mustafa Bey (later known as Mustafa Khan of Shirvan), who had previously fled to Shusha.

-He arrested them and, along with Fath Ali Khan’s emissary, Muhammad Karim Bey, and a trusted representative of the Khan of Nukha, Haji Said Bey, sent them under escort to Shamakhi.
+He arrested them and, along with Fath Ali Khan's emissary, Muhammad Karim Bey, and a trusted representative of the Khan of Nukha, Haji Said Bey, sent them under escort to Shamakhi.

 When the prisoners, accompanied by a joint escort, reached the river Goychay, one of Al-i Sarkar's loyalists spread a rumour that Fath Ali Khan had arrested the Nukha nobles and was preparing to enter the Shaki province with a large army.

 Haji Said Bey, believing the rumour, immediately returned to Nukha and released the arrested sons of the Shirvan khans.
-They promptly departed for Avaria to seek the protection of Umma Khan, offering their support in avenging the blood of his grandfather, Nutsal Khan, who had been killed in Fath Ali Khan’s tent in 1774.
+They promptly departed for Avaria to seek the protection of Umma Khan, offering their support in avenging the blood of his grandfather, Nutsal Khan, who had been killed in Fath Ali Khan's tent in 1774.